IBM-Blockchain/ibpsoftware-to-support-migration/README.md

 ## Usage

-Migrate your IBM Blockchain Software 2.5.3 components to IBM Support for Hyperledger Fabric by invoking the **scripts/sw-to-support.sh** script:
+Migrate your IBM Blockchain Software 2.5.3 and 2.5.4 components to IBM Support for Hyperledger Fabric by invoking the **scripts/sw-to-support.sh** script:

 **Usage:** `./scripts/sw-to-support.sh`
 **Parameters:** none